-Karen Stanbary, CG, holds a Master’s Degree in Clinical Social Work from the University of Chicago.
+Karen Stanbary, M.A., CG, holds a Master’s Degree in Clinical Social Work from the University of Chicago.
 She specializes in Midwestern, Chicago, and Mexican research as well as complex problem-solving and DNA analysis.
 A regular instructor in Chicago’s Newberry Library Adult Education program, Karen lectures on topics including Genetic Genealogy, Advanced Genetic Genealogy and the Genealogical Proof Standard.
 She is a faculty member at GRIP, IGHR, and SLIG.
 She published a complex evidence case study incorporating traditional documentary research and autosomal DNA analysis in the June 2016 issue of the National Genealogical Society Quarterly.
 She holds the credential Certified Genealogist from the Board for Certification of Genealogists where she serves on the Genetic Genealogy Standards committee.